manuel-uberti/filmsinwords/_posts/2018-03-29-breathless.md

 and gain a better understanding of *American Gigolo*.
 And I still believe Richard Gere has never been *this* good in his entire career.

-The only blu-ray available before [Second Sight Films](http://www.secondsightfilms.co.uk/) came into play was the region A one from Shout!
+The only Blu-ray available before [Second Sight Films](http://www.secondsightfilms.co.uk/) came into play was the region A one from Shout!
 Factory, so I was in dire need of a proper European release.
 *Breathless* is full of vivid and powerful colours, and it pumps images as energetic as the marvellous soundtrack.
 It practically begs for high-resolution and deafening loudness.

-Second Sight Films revamped the blu-ray artwork with a cover that gets *Breathless* essence more than any words I could use.
+Second Sight Films revamped the Blu-ray artwork with a cover that gets *Breathless* essence more than any words I could use.
 It puts Jesse at the centre, because he *is* the film: narcissistic, cocky, naive, *loco*.
 The colour palette is also a perfect choice, since it naturally conveys the *hotness* of